StarpTech/shikaka/README.md

 - Works with Typescript and React.
 - Creates multiple optimized entry points.

-This tool is not intended use as alternative to webpack or rollup.
+This tool is built as an alternative to webpack or rollup.
 We don't bundle `node_modules` or supporting every project requirement.
 The output by this library is intented to use in a modern module bundler like Parcel or Webpack.
 This tool was created due to the frustration of bundling React components with good defaults and first-class CSS Modules support.

 ## Example